UK companies and LLP’s must keep a register of those who have significant control over the business.

-The register will be a public record and available for inspection upon demand in the same manner that a company’s statutory registers are held at the company’s registered office.
-There will be an ongoing duty imposed on the companies to file updated details of any changes in the beneficial ownership of the entity every 12 months and it is intended that this register will ultimately be a freely downloadable document held at Companies House.
+The register is a public record and is available for inspection upon demand in the same manner that a company’s statutory registers are held at the company’s registered office.
+There is an ongoing duty imposed on companies to file updated details of any changes in the beneficial ownership of the entity every 12 months and it is intended that this register will ultimately be a freely downloadable document held at Companies House.

 There are five conditions that constitute significant control as follows:

 Group structures involving ownership by a non-UK legal entity (e.g. where there is a UK subsidiary of an overseas parent company) are treated differently from wholly UK based structures.